matthewweaver/dask-data-pipeline/README.md

 ## Challenge Overview

-Write a python script to process and analyze the data provided in the included files.
+Write a small python application to process and analyze the data provided in the included files.

 **Be sure to set aside at least 15-30 minutes near the end of the session to ensure Part 3 gets completed.**